gpfunk/shukatsu/README.md

 shukatsu
 ========

-Application for tracking and managing job pursuit
+Application to manage and track your hunt for a job.